Qassiarsuk

-Qassiarsuk is a settlement in the Kujalleq municipality, in southern Greenland.
+Qassiarsuk (Danish: Bratalid from Old Norse Brattahlíð) is a settlement in the Kujalleq municipality, in southern Greenland.
 Its population was 39 in 2020.
 Qassiarsuk is part of the Kujataa World Heritage Site, due to its historical importance as the homestead of Erik the Red and its unique testimony to Greenlandic farming.

 History

 Brattahlíð is located by Tunulliarfik Fjord (Skovfjorden in Danish), and it was the site of Erik the Red's estate in the times of the Norse Eastern Settlement (Østerbygden in Danish).
 Ruins of several of the buildings, including living quarters, outhouses, and a church, are still clearly visible.

 The current village was founded as Greenland's first sheep farm in 1924 and is located in the same place.

-Until December 31, 2008, the settlement was part of Narsaq Municipality in the Kitaa amt.
-On January 1, 2009, Qassiarsuk became part of Kujalleq municipality, when the Kitaa amt, as well as the municipalities of Narsaq, Qaqortoq, and Nanortalik ceased to exist as administrative entities.
+Until 31 December 2008, the settlement was part of Narsaq Municipality in the Kitaa amt.
+On 1 January 2009, Qassiarsuk became part of Kujalleq municipality, when the Kitaa amt, as well as the municipalities of Narsaq, Qaqortoq, and Nanortalik ceased to exist as administrative entities.